alainna/VALA2016/README.md

 # VALA2016 ORCID Boot Camp
 ## Hands on with the ORCID API

-<p>This boot camp provides a hands-on tutorial for using the ORCID Member and Public APIs. </p>
+<p>This boot camp provides a hands-on tutorial for using the ORCID Member and Public APIs using API 1.2. </p>

+# For a hands-on overview of API 2.0, see [niso-workshop-2017](https://github.com/ORCID/niso-workshop-2017)

 --
 <h1><a name="top"></a>Contents</h1>
 <p><a href="#1">1.
 About the ORCID APIs</a></p>